Guest Communications Managing Your Vacation Rental

 Written by Joan Talmadge

-Nothing sets the tone for a positive vacation experience like a warm welcome note or letter waiting for your guests.
-You could leave a letter or just a short note welcoming them into your home and expressing your wishes for a relaxing vacation.
+Nothing sets the tone for a positive vacation experience like a warm note or letter waiting for your guests.
+Your note could welcome them into your home and express your wishes for a relaxing vacation.

-Equally important is to provide your guests with all of the information that will make for a smooth, easy check-in.
+Equally important is to provide your guests with all of the information that will make for a smooth and easy check-in.

 Welcome Note and Gift